Panthers-Labs-Pvt-Ltd/progressive.mind.framework/capabilities/DataQuality/Data_Consistency.md

 # Data Consistency

 Consistency measures how well data is consistent across different sources, systems, and time periods.
 Consistent data is free from contradictions, discrepancies, and conflicts.
+Consistency can be measured using metrics such as discrepancy rate, conflict rate, and consistency score.

 ## Use cases